8c6794b6/hpc-codecov/README.md

 specify the file path and directories.
-The rational behind the decision is to support multiple version of multiple build tools, such as [cabal-install](http://hackage.haskell.org/package/cabal-install) v1-style legacy build, cabal v2-build style, and [stack](https://docs.haskellstack.org/en/stable/README/).
+The rational behind the decision is to support multiple version of multiple build tools, such as [cabal-install](http://hackage.haskell.org/package/cabal-install) v1-style legacy build, cabal v2-style build, and [stack](https://docs.haskellstack.org/en/stable/README/).